sevenc-nanashi/utaformatix-ts/CONTRIBUTING.md

 - If the function does not require project, add it to `base.ts` and re-export it in `mod.ts`

-> [!IMPORTANT] Every function should be accessable (Whether it is directly or
+> [!IMPORTANT] Every function should be accessible (Whether it is directly or
 > indirectly, like via `Project` class) from `mod.ts`.